Hardship License in Florida

 Rather than waive the right to challenge the suspension, a person can also choose to challenge the suspension.
 If someone chooses this option, the person is given a temporary permit for forty-two (42) days until the person has a formal review hearing.
 If a person prevails at the hearing, they retain their regular license.
 If a person lose they will have a ninety (90) day hard suspension before they are eligible for a hardship license.
 If a person fails to waive a challenge to the license suspension or fails to actually challenge the license suspension, then they will face at least a six (6) month hard suspension before they are eligible for a hardship license.
 This can obviously have a serious affect on a person’s livelihood

-If you have been arrested for a dui and have questions regarding your driving privileges, you should contact an Orlando Dui Lawyer.
+If you have been arrested for a DUI and have questions regarding your driving privileges or want to know how long does it take to get a hardship license, you should contact an Orlando Dui Lawyer.
 We will be able to review the facts of your situation and help you determine if you are eligible for a hardship license.